 - Sometimes, the liver does not make enough sugar (glucose) for the rest of the body.
 This can hurt the brain and cause convulsions, sleepiness or unconsciousness.

-- Since the liver normally makes substances that help the blood clot, there may be increased bleeding in mitochondrial liver diseases
+- Since the liver normally makes substances that help the blood clot, there may be increased bleeding or bruising in mitochondrial liver diseases.

 The amount of damage to the liver may vary from mild to severe in different patients.
 Each person is affected differently.